pagekite/PyPagekite/README.md

-Please see individual files for details on their licensing; as a rule Python source code falls under the same license as pagekite.py, documentation (including this document) under the Creative Commons Attribution-ShareAlike (CC BY) 3.0, and sample configuration files are placed in the Public Domain.
+Please see individual files for details on their licensing; as a rule Python source code falls under the same license as pagekite.py, documentation (including this document) under the Creative Commons Attribution-ShareAlike (CC-BY-SA) 3.0, and sample configuration files are placed in the Public Domain.

 If these licensing terms to not suit you for some reason, please contact